simeoncloud/Baseline/README.md

 [Configure Windows Spotlight on the lock screen](https://docs.microsoft.com/en-us/windows/configuration/windows-spotlight)

-## MSGraph\DeviceManagement\DeviceEnrollmentConfigurations\deviceEnrollmentLimitConfiguration - All users and all devices.json
+## MSGraph\DeviceManagement\DeviceEnrollmentConfigurations\Baseline - deviceEnrollmentLimitConfiguration - All users and all devices.json
 *Intune > Devices > Enrollment restrictions*

 **What does this do?**